dfinity/portal/docs/samples/http-requests-exchange-rates.md

 On top of that, we store data that's already fetched such that future user requests to this data do not trigger HTTPS outcalls ant more.

-## Building and deployinf the sample dapp locally
+## Building and deploying the sample dapp locally

 - `dfx start --enable-canister-http` to start a local IC instance with Canister HTTPS outcalls feature enabled
 - `dfx deploy --with-cycles 100000000000` to deploy the `exchange_rate` and `exchange_rate_assets`